jonrau1/ElectricEye/README.md

 ![OpenIceHit](screenshots/old-school-hockey-trouba.gif)

 ### 2. Will this tool help me become compliant with (insert framework of some sort here)?
----

 No, it still won't.
 If you wanted to use this tool to satisfy an audit, I would recommend you work closely with your GRC and Legal functions to determine if the checks performed by ElectricEye will legally satisfy the requirements of any compliance framework or regulations you need to comply with.

-~~If you find that it does, you can use the `Compliance.RelatedRequirements` array within the ASFF to denote those.
-I would recommend forking and modifying the code for that purpose.~~

-~~However, if you 1) work on behalf of an organization who can provide attestations that these technical controls satisfy the spirit of certain requirements in certain industry or regulatory standards and 2) would like to provide an attestation for the betterment of the community please email me to discuss.~~

-**Refer to new FAQ's starting at #16 for information on the new `Compliance.RelatedRequirements` additions**

 ### 3. Can this be the primary tool I use for AWS security assessments?
----

 Only you can make that determination.
 More is always better, there are far more mature projects that exist such as [Prowler](https://github.com/toniblyx/prowler), [PacBot](https://github.com/tmobile/pacbot), [Cloud Inquisitor](https://github.com/RiotGames/cloud-inquisitor) and [Scout2](https://github.com/nccgroup/ScoutSuite).
 You should perform a detailed analysis about which tools support what services, what checks, what your ultimate downstream tool will be for taking actions or analyzing findings (Splunk, Kibana, Security Hub, Demisto, Phantom, QuickSight, etc.) and how many false-positives or false-negatives are created by what tool.
 Some of those tools also do other things, and that is not to mention the endless list of logging, monitoring, tracing and AppSec related tools you will also need to use.
 There are additional tools listed in [FAQ #14](https://github.com/jonrau1/ElectricEye#14-what-are-those-other-tools-you-mentioned) below.

 ### 4. Why didn't you build Config rules do these?
----

 I built ElectricEye with Security Hub in mind, using custom Config rules would require a lot of additional infrastructure and API calls to parse out a specific rule, map what little information Config gives to the ASFF and also perform more API calls to enrich the findings and send it, that is not something I would want to do.
 Additionally, you are looking at $0.001/rule evaluation/region and then have to pay for the Lambda invocations and (potentially) for any findings above the first 10,000 going to Security Hub a month.

 ### 5. What are the advantages over AWS Security Hub security standards?
 Why shouldn't I use those instead?
----

 You should use them!
 The only notable "advantage" would be ElectricEye might support a resource before a Security Hub security standard does, or it may support a check that Security Hub security standards do not.
 At the very least, you should use the CIS AWS Foundations Benchmark standard, it contains common sense checks that audit IAM users and basic security group misconfigurations.

 ### 6. What are the advantages over Config Conformance Packs?
 Why shouldn't I use those instead?
----

 Similar to above, ElectricEye may support another service or another type of check that Config rules do not, on top of the additional charges you pay for using Conformance packs ($0.0012 per evaluation per Region).
 That said, you should probably continue to use the IAM-related Config rules as many of them are powered by [Zelkova](https://aws.amazon.com/blogs/security/protect-sensitive-data-in-the-cloud-with-automated-reasoning-zelkova/), which uses automated reasoning to analyze policies and the future consequences of policies.

 ### 7. Can I scope these checks by tag or by a certain resource?
----

 No. That is something in mind for the future, and a very good idea for a PR.
 The only way to do so now is to manually rewrite the checks and/or delete any auditors you don't need from use.

 ### 8. Why do I have to set this up per account?
 Why can't I just scan all of my resources across all accounts?
----

 First, the IAM permissions needed to run all of the auditors' scans are numerous, and while not particularly destructive, give a lot of Read/List rights which can be an awesome recon tool (very fitting given the name of the tool) for a malicious insider or threat actor.
 Giving it cross-account just makes that totally-not-cool individual's job of mass destruction so much easier, this security information can give them all sorts of ideas for attacks to launch.
 Lastly, it could also make provisioning a little harder, given that you have to keep up to 1000s (depending on how many accounts you have) of roles up-to-date as ElectricEye adds new capabilities.